AequilibraE/aequilibrae/docs/source/validation_benchmarking/traffic_assignment.rst

 Computational performance
 -------------------------
-Running on a IdeaPad Gaming3i equipped with a 12 cores Intel Core i7-10750H CPU @ 2.60 GHz, and 32GB of RAM, AequilibraE performed 1,000 iterations of Frank-Wolfe assignment on the Chicago Network in just under 18 minutes, while Biconjugate Frank Wolfe takes just under 19 minutes.
+Running on a IdeaPad laptop equipped with a 6 cores (12 threads) Intel Core i7-10750H CPU @ 2.60 GHz, and 32GB of RAM, AequilibraE performed 1,000 iterations of Frank-Wolfe assignment on the Chicago Network in just under 18 minutes, while Bi-conjugate Frank Wolfe takes just under 19 minutes, or a little more than 1s per All-or-Nothing iteration.

-Compared with AequilibraE previous versions, we can notice a reasonable descrease in processing time.
+Compared with AequilibraE previous versions, we can notice a reasonable decrease in processing time.

 Noteworthy items